AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/sync-details/person-account-sync-faq.md

 **Are Lead or Contact type of records synced with Veeva CRM?**

 Veeva CRM only really deals with Person Account objects and also has Business Accounts.
 The traditional CRM types of Lead, Contacts, and Opportunities are not really in use in traditional Veeva CRM systems.
-These may be created in Veeva CRM and the sync may bring them into Marketo, but they are not officially supported using this connector.
+These may be created in Veeva CRM, but they are not officially supported using this connector.

 **Can I convert a person into a contact in Marketo?**